 5.7.7.2.
 Numbering Scheme.
 All observations (RECCO, vortex, supplemental, and dropsonde) from the first to the last will be numbered sequentially.
-The Improved Weather Reconnaissance System (IWRS) will automatically number HDOB sequentially, but separately from other observations.
+HDOBs will be automatically numbered sequentially, but separately from other observations.
 When an aircraft is diverted from its original mission to fulfill TPC/NHC requirements, conclude the original mission by using the last report remark.
 The next observation from the diverted aircraft will be labeled OB 01, will use the CARCAH-assigned mission identifier, and will include time of diversion and ETA of coordinates of interest.